 1. Mistaking taxonomy for navigation.

-For some time many design firms and information architects referred to navigational structures as “taxonomy”.
-This is one possible application of taxonomy and we do have navigational hierarchies.
+For some time many design firms and information architects referred to navigational structures as “taxonomy.”
+This is indeed one possible application of taxonomy, and we do have navigational hierarchies.
 But taxonomy is not the same as navigation.
-We need to consider classification as opposed to navigation.
-We can then create multiple navigational structures from a single classification mechanism (this will contain multiple “facets” or trees)
+We need to consider classification in addition to navigation.
+We can then create multiple navigational structures from a single classification mechanism that contains multiple “facets” or trees).
+An effective enterprise taxonomy can include different taxonomies for different audiences.

 2. Trying to use an “out of the box” or pre-built taxonomy.